Every year, nearly 1 million people suffer a burn injury in the U.S.

 Doe entered a rehabilitation center seeking help from an addiction.
 She was not supposed to be allowed to leave, and her car keys should have been locked up.
 The center was responsible for making sure that she was properly cared for and protected during her recovery.

 In an impaired and confused state, Doe took her car keys and left the center.
-She was involved in a serious car crash, which resulted in a massive fire.
+She was involved in a serious car accident crash, which resulted in a massive fire.
 The fire started due to a mechanical defect in the car’s fuel system.

 The victim suffered serious and extensive burns.